fsiegrist/devops-bootcamp-15-ansible/README.md

 This project contains [notes](./Notes.md) related to the videos in Module 15 "Configuration Management with Ansible" of Nana Janashia's [DevOps Bootcamp](https://www.techworld-with-nana.com/devops-bootcamp).

 ### Exercises
-It also containes [exercises](./exercises/Exercises.md) for this module.
+It also contains the [exercises](./exercises/Exercises.md) for this module.

 ### Demo Projects
 And finally it contains the following demo projects: